Care & Feeding

 You may wish to dry clean your garment, if so remember to remove the hand made buttons as dry cleaning solution can damage them.

-I prefer to hand wash both my wool and cotton garments, I use Eucalan no rinse wool wash for both, available at good yarn stores.
+I prefer to hand wash both my wool and cotton garments, I use Eucalan no-rinse wool wash for both, available online and at good yarn stores…it’s my favourite and I have been using it for years.

 I suggest washing three at a time of similar colour (light or dark) and using lots of water, especially for multi colours, follow the instructions.
 Then using the ‘spin’ cycle of your washing machine* this will get a LOT of water out and you can fluff them by hand and hang them over the shower rail or lay it on a mesh sweater dryer.

-I recently purchased a Spin Dryer for both my felting and for my own hand and machine knits.
-Its from Laundry Alternatives and reminds me of my old wringer washer which I had inthe '70's and which was super for getting the water out of my hand knits before hanging them to dry...they come out just damp!
+I purchased a Laundry Alternatives Spin Dryer for both my felting and for my own hand and machine knits.
+It’s from Laundry Alternatives and reminds me of my old wringer washer which I had in the ’70’s and which was super for getting the water out of my hand knits before hanging them to dry…they come out just damp!

 When dry, press with lots of steam to finish.